Rasmoh/cactbot/README.md

 * Summed EV value rating: 78.49%

 A success rate of barely 1/3 does not look that impressive, but keep in mind that the algorithm favors investigating high EV lines.
 If such a line doesn't exist, the algorithm isn't going to have a great chance of finding the best, lower-paying line.
 The EV value rating is better.
 In essence, it says that if you played every possible grid, you'd earn 78% of the maximum payout.
 In other words, this strategy largely succeeds at finding higher payouts by ignoring lower payouts, since missing low payouts for even lower payouts doesn't matter as much.

+#### "Perfect" strategy

+These are the results of the strategy employed by the algorithm developed by Reddit users /u/Aureolux and /u/Super_Aardvark:

+* Runtime: ~3 days
+* Permutations tested: 3265920
+* Summed EV success rate: 37.58%
+* Summed EV value rating: 80.06%

+Indeed this is slightly better than the strategy I developed, and it achieves this by recursively investigating every possible future choice and outcome and choosing the one with the best total EV.
+(For exhaustive evaluation the runtime could certainly be massively improved with run-time memoization, but for its intended purpose of solving individual puzzles that would be a waste of time.)

+Where this algorithm shines are the edge cases where you uncover two very promising numbers in a row early (e.g. 7 and 8).
+The summed EV strategy will want to reveal the third square in line with the first two numbers as it has the highest EV.
+However, this is a mistake; it's better to check other squares and, if nothing better (e.g. a 1 and 2 in a line) or contradictory (e.g. the 9 appears elsewhere) arises, simply choose the original promising row as your final move.